igorline/slither_wiki/JSON-output.md

   - For `node` types, this refers to a string representation of any underlying expression.
 A blank string is used if there is no underlying expression.
   - For `pragma` types, this refers to a string representation of the `version` portion of the pragma (ie: `^0.5.0`).
 - `source_mapping` (source mapping, see below): Refers to a source mapping object which defines the source range which represents this element.
-- `additional_info`: (OPTIONAL, any): Offers additional detector-specific element information, does not always exist.
+- `additional_fields`: (OPTIONAL, any): Offers additional detector-specific element information, does not always exist.

 Additionally, there are element type-specific fields included:
 - For `function`/`enum`/`struct`/`event` type elements: